 It is not a clean slate

 Designing a new home starts at zero, unlike renovating which deals with an original structure.
-The architects and homeowners who work on a renovation project commonly have a lot of compromises during the planning stage.
+The designer and homeowner who work on a renovation project commonly have a lot of compromises during the planning stage.
 If the new design requires a different layout and the demolition of walls, then the construction costs will be more expensive.